 - Punch dough down and shape into two loaves.
-Place in greased 9-in. x 5-in. loaf pans.
+Place in greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.

 - Bake at 375° for 30-35 minutes or until golden brown.
 Cover loosely with foil if top browns too quickly.
 Remove from pans and cool on wire racks.
-Yield: 2 loaves.
+Yield: 2 loaves (16 slices each).